parallelvirtualcluster/pvc/docs/manuals/api.md

  * Optional values: N/A

 Remove a Ceph RBD volume snapshot with name `<volume>` of Ceph RBD volume with name `<volume>` on Ceph RBD pool with name `<pool>`.

-Return a JSON `message` indicating either success and HTTP code 200, or failure and HTTP code 510.